alexheat/cleansingdata/README.md

  - select the columns that we have named and assign them back to alldata.
 Now alldata will only have 79 columns
  - Then read the files that have the subject and activity collums and add them to alldata as new columns on the left side of the table.

 Now you should have an alldata table with 10,299 rows and 81 columns.
+With this format

+Activity 	Subject		tBodyAcc-mean()-X
+1 			     LAYING		 0.2215982

 Next we want to calculate the average of each variable, for each subject, and each activity--and save in a new tidydata table.